tom-kerr/bibs/README.md

 Help
 -----

-A help function is provided for getting information about the supported sources and api.
+A help function is provided for getting information about the supported sources and APIs.

        	b.help()

-will print the currently supported sources.
+...will print the currently supported sources.

      	b.help('librarythingv1.1')

-will print the supported APIs and information concerning source librarythingv1.1.
+...will print the supported APIs and information concerning source librarythingv1.1.

      	b.help('librarythingv1.1', 'rest')

-will print information concerning librarythingv1.1's API 'rest', including grammer and a high level view of the accepted parameters, and options.
+...will print information concerning librarythingv1.1's API 'rest', including grammer and a high-level view of the accepted parameters, and options.

 One can get specific information about the API's parameters by providing a third 'drill-down' style argument using the same syntax for forming queries:

 	b.help('librarythingv1.1', 'rest', 'params')

-will print the complete list of parameters for 'rest', while
+...will print the complete list of parameters for 'rest', while

      	b.help('librarythingv1.1', 'rest', 'params->ck->getwork')

-will print the specs for the 'ck' prototype's 'getwork' parameter.
+...will print the specs for the 'ck' prototype's 'getwork' parameter.

 Installation